 If a seller does not anticipate and pay for customs tax ahead of schedule they must pay for all customs taxes incurred when/if an order results in a customer having to pay customs tax after a customer proves to Privacy Interface that they have receipts of customs order payments for the specific item sent by a specific seller.
 Buyers who make false claims about such will be banned.
 Sellers are responsible for paying international customers tax either ahead of an order or afterwards when contacted by Privacy Interface after a customer contacts Privacy Interface.
 This is regardless of any laws or trade conventions.

-Privacy Interface has higher standards than almost all trade platforms on the important issue of UK customs taxes which are meant to be paid by law abiding foreign sellers and not customers.
+Privacy Interface has higher standards than almost all trade platforms on the important issue of UK customs taxes which are meant to be pre-paid by law abiding foreign sellers and not afterwards by the UK customer.

 Sellers are responsible for declaring their income to relevant government taxation systems and tax status to international border authorities.
 Sellers are not permitted to put additional tax prices onto products even if the ability arises.
 Sellers should account for any potential taxes in their base item cost.
 Sellers should know if they have to pay taxes or not within their respective legal and tax jurisdictions.
-Privacy Interface will ask high volume or regular international sellers for proof they are paying taxes.
 All large mainland China sellers must show tax information after 30 days of selling on Privacy Interface to prevent illegal, untaxed importing into Western markets.

 Engaging in unethical, market psychology pricing techniques is banned on ethical grounds.